pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

 - `agene/agene_output.Rdata` : species estimate of variance in reproductive success for each life tables characteristcis.

 Scripts :
--`Data/agene.R` : creates input and run `AgeNe` from life tables.
+- `Data/agene.R` : creates input and run `AgeNe` from life tables.
--`agene_analysis.R` : estimate of Ne/N from `AgeNe` simulations and correlates with species genetic diversity.
+- `agene_analysis.R` : estimate of Ne/N from `AgeNe` simulations and correlates with species genetic diversity.

 ### SLiM